jinghuazhao/SUMSTATS/README.md

 The information is contained for instance in `snp154_GCF_000001405.38` above.

 It refer to the reference sequences for each chromosome.
 These sequences are often part of databases such as GenBank or the Genome Reference Consortium (GRC).
-As of January 2022, here are the genomic accession numbers for the human chromosomes:
+As of January 2022, here they are:

   Chromosome    | GAN
   --------------|--------------